ezhangle/coolc/README.md

 on compilers.
 All the source files were originally downloaded from the course's website.
 I contributed by:

-1. Completing the missing core bits (lexer and parser), as required for the course assignments
+1. Completing the missing core bits (**lexer** and **parser**), as required for the course assignments
-2. Modifying and simplifying `Makefiles` so that these sub-projects build nicely on my Linux machine and in Travis (as opposed to relying on the available VM)
+2. Major re-factoring of the `Makefiles` so that the sub-projects/assignments build nicely on any Linux machine and in Travis (as opposed to relying on the available VM)
-3. Moving the files around so that the structure of the projects are a bit more straightforward (originally these projects were designed to use a lot of symlinks, which isn't very GitHub friendly)
+3. Moving the files around so that the structure of the sub-rojects are a bit more straightforward (originally these projects were designed to use a lot of symlinks, which isn't very GitHub friendly)